Thacher Island: History

-The island, named after Anthony Thacher, is located in perilous waters, where there have been many shipwrecks.
+The island is named for Anthony Thacher and his wife, who survived the sinking of the barque Watch and Wait in the Great Colonial Hurricane of 1635 by reaching it.
+It's located in perilous waters, where there have been many shipwrecks.
 With the large number of shipwrecks around this area, there was a petition sent from sea captains to erect a light on the island.
 On April 22, 1771, the provincial government authorized construction of two lighthouses on the island.
 The lights went on December 21, 1771.

 Although these lights were valuable assistance for the fishermen and sailors of the sea, there was a strong feeling among the townspeople that the lighthouse was helping the British fleet more than it was helping the Patriot cause.
 This feeling increased after hostilities erupted with the Battles of Lexington and Concord and the Battle of Bunker Hill.
 Early in July 1775, Dr. Samuel Rogers of Gloucester led his company of minutemen to the island.
 There they destroyed the lights, and brought the keeper, one Captain Kirkwood, his family, and his assistants back to the mainland.

 Both lights were rebuilt and lit in 1861.
 They are located 900 ft apart and are 124 ft high.

 In 1967, Joseph Barboza spent a notable period on Thacher Island as part of the Witness Protection Program.

 The Thacher Island National Wildlife Refuge occupies the northern part of the island.